quillcraft/tilemap-russia/README.md

-# Tilemap
-Tilemap of regions of Russia.
+# Tilemap of regions of Russia

 Data for creating a map in CSV format ```tilemap.csv```